 6) Eliminates the requirement that an applicant demonstrate a “need” for their project;

-7) LUPC will still review all rezoning applications, any standards not covered by the Site Law, and ongoing activity in “concept plans” (like Plum Creek).
+7) LUPC will still review all rezoning applications, any standards not covered by the Site Law, and ongoing activity in “concept plans."

 In addition, LD 1739 moved permitting of forestry activities from LUPC to the Maine Forest Service.

 Despite these dramatic changes to LURC, NRCM helped make significant improvements to LD 1798 compared to what was originally proposed.
 This includes eliminating the worst provision: allowing counties to opt out of LURC!
-The Land Use Planning Commission (LUPC) will continue to oversee the North Woods and plan, zone, and guide development to appropriate areas.
+The LUPC continues to oversee the North Woods and is charged with planning, zoning, and guiding development to appropriate areas.

-NRCM continues to monitor how the agency applies these changes, to ensure that Maine’s North Woods are protected and that the LUPC board is acting in the best interests of the state.
+As always, NRCM will monitor how the agency applies these changes, to ensure that Maine’s North Woods are protected and that the LUPC board is acting in the best interests of Maine people.